kimfucious/canvas-Image-slider/README.md

 ## Notes

--   Infinite Slider uses [Lorem Picsum](https://picsum.photos/) for images.
-There is a total of 1084 images, so it's not really infinite.
+-   [Lorem Picsum](https://picsum.photos/) is used for images.
+The last image is 1084, but there are gaps.
--   Some images are missing (e.g. 285, 286 & 561), so logic has been put in place to download valid IDs prior to starting the slide show.
+-   Logic has been put in place to download valid IDs prior to starting the slide show.

 ## To Do